 It's sounds simple, pleasant, and easy enough, but setting an arbitrary resolution to be "better" at something is too vague to yield actual results.
 "Emotions and responsiveness to life can vary from day to day, so what's more positive one day could be totally different the next," says Amber Hurdle, certified life coach who works with female entrepreneurs.
 "Instead, resolve to choose gratitude and happiness daily, focusing specifically on replacing negative habits and thoughts with positive ones."
 Try reading motivational, personal, or professional development books, spiritual novels, listen to inspiring podcasts, or watch uplifting videos online to work your way out of a negative head space.
-Here's what optimistic people do every day to maintain their sunny outlook.
+Check out these other (specific) 14 New Year's resolutions for your happiest year yet.

 This is certainly a noble and amicable resolution for anyone, but there will likely be behaviors and obstacles getting in the way of your ability to see it through.
 "Having 'more time' to spend with loved ones unfortunately comes down to logistics and priorities, which are changing constantly as the time available in our schedule changes," says life coach Jennifer Horton, MS. "So promising that you'll miraculously have more time available to designate to your family come January 1 is not really fair to yourself or your loved ones."
 Instead, take the time to assess and evaluate your life from an outside perspective.
 Based on how you spend your time, what is obviously important to you?
 Determine your true priorities—whether they match how you're spending your time or not—and devise ways to devote time and attention to pursuing them.
+(Start with these 10 resolutions for happier weekends with your family.)
 Delegate those time wasters that eat up valuable time, even if that means hiring people to take over tasks such as housekeeping and yard work that distract from your chosen priorities.
 Even an hour or two per week can dramatically add time to your schedule to focus on more important things.
-(If more couple time is on your list, check out these date night ideas that are better than watching Netflix.)
+Carve out more time with these 8 little resolutions that will save you hours each week.

 Ultimately, improving your relationships improves your overall satisfaction in life, but simply stating that you want to improve your relationships leaves too many variables in the hands of others.
-The one thing you can control is how much forgiveness you show, because you aren't hurting anyone but yourself by holding onto anger and resentment.
+The one thing you can control is how much forgiveness you show, because you aren't hurting anyone but yourself by holding on to anger and resentment.
 "Sometimes it's easier to forgive someone else than it is to (really) forgive yourself," says Hurdle.
 "So set out to work on showing yourself grace for things like making a bad financial decision, entering into the wrong relationship, eating too much over the weekend, or whatever you beat yourself up over.
 Forgiving others—and yourself—paves the way for better relationships across the board.
-(These quotes about forgiveness will make you want to put down your grudges.)
+Here are 12 more New Year's resolutions that will improve your relationship.

-To fall in love or find a relationshipiStock/peopleimages
+To fall in love or find a relationship

 Having love in your life is always a beautiful intention, however, allowing the natural process to unfold is even more beautiful when the intentions are pure.
 "For one to have a healthy intimate relationship with another, one must first have a healthy relationship with one's own self first and foremost," says Horton.
 "When we're 'looking' for something, it infers that we've lost something, but a relationship cannot be lost when it is not yet discovered."
 Instead, make a resolution to become more aware of your strengths and values, and develop a plan to meet more people within a certain time frame.
 When you're content with yourself, you often stop seeking out that soulmate and, when you do that, often the right person arrives in your life anyway.
 When you're ready, here's how to meet and attract new people, from a dating expert.